Praying Mantis (Mantis religiosa)

 Females lay their flat, seed-shaped eggs on a twig in autumn.
 The freshly laid eggs are then coated with a hard foam that maintains moisture during dry winters and deters birds and other insects from bothering them as well.
 In spring, the eggs hatch and pale nymphs, shaped like miniature adults emerge and immediately begin feasting on smaller insects and sometimes each other.

 Catching a glimpse of a Praying Mantis is a special thing, but leave it where you found it (if it hasn't flown away).
-It hunts all day long, feeding a king-size appetite.
-Mantises are always hungry, so for the benefit of the ecosystem, admire them, and capture only their photograph.
+It does a great service for growers, so for the benefit of the ecosystem, consider just admiring them, and capture only their photograph.